James Berry (executioner): Early life

 He served eight years with the Bradford Police Force, then tried himself as a boot salesman.
 Since he did not earn enough for the upkeep of his family, he applied for the post of executioner after William Marwood died in 1883 but was unsuccessful despite being shortlisted, until the short period of Bartholomew Binns in office was over.

 Berry was the first British hangman literate and communicative enough to be able to write freely about his work.
 He considered that the hangman was the last link in what he called the "chain of legal retribution".

-Career incidents
+Career

+His very first execution was of Robert F. Vickers and William Innes, two young poachers who murdered two gamekeepers named John Fortune and John McDiarmid while stealing game in Gorebridge, Scotland.
+They were executed on 31 March 1884 at Calton Prison in Edinburgh.

+He executed Thomas Parry on 20 January 1885, at Galway Prison for the murder of Miss Burns.

 He was the executioner who failed to hang John Babbacombe Lee – "The Man They Couldn't Hang" – in 1885.
 After three attempts, in which the trap door repeatedly failed to open, Lee's sentence was commuted to life imprisonment.

-During the execution of Robert Goodale on 30 November 1885 at Norwich, the drop used was too long, and Goodale was decapitated by the rope.
+He executed an old Birmingham man named Moses Shrimpton who had already been arrested for poaching in February 1848, and as he was stealing game many years later, he murdered Constable Davies, a policeman that tried to stop him.
+Shrimpton was executed on 25 May 1885 in the courtyard of Worcester Prison.
+Shrimpton's neck muscles were weak, resulting in him being decapitated during the drop.

+He executed Robert Goodale, who murdered his wife, Bathsheba Shield Clack.
+During his execution at Norwich Castle on 30 November 1885, he was decapitated because the rope was too long.
+This became known as the "Goodale Mess."

+The rope that was used for the execution of Goodale was also used for the execution of John Williams, at Hereford Prison, on 23 November 1885, exactly one week earlier.

+He executed George Horton on 1 February 1886, at Derby Prison for poisoning his young daughter.